How Friends of Mary’s Hands Came About, and Why You Can Trust Us

 There are so many ways to help.
 I think that it’s good to donate money, but I also realize that many people might not be in a financial situation to help right at this moment due to the pandemic.
 But you might consider a very small amount because there is no such thing as too small a donation.
 That is something I’d like to make very clear.
 Even if you cannot help financially, perhaps you can help us spread the word.
 I pray that every pilgrim who has visited Medjugorje contact each person who was part of their group and invite them to help.
 Most of us are at home and can connected online, through emails or Facebook, Instagram, Twitter, YouTube, Tiktok, and such.
 This appeal should go viral in no time.

 You may be wondering, “How much is truly going to the people I want to help?”
 The good charities usually advertise “only 10% for administration costs.”
 Well, we can say 100% go to the people in need and 0% goes to administration.
 Jakov has 90 volunteers who work for free.
 I don’t know of any other organization that does that.

 Thank you so much for consideration, and know that God and Our Lady of Medjugorje will not be outdone in generosity.
+Thank you to my daughter Emma, who helped me from the day one to make this possible.
 God bless you.